rabbitmq/rabbitmq-website/site/production-checklist.md

 clusters with node counts in double digits should **consider using independent clusters for separate parts of the system** where possible.

+From a performance standpoint, the maximum nodes recommended is 9 nodes in one RabbitMQ cluster.
+If you are attempting to increase performance and throughput, anything in the double digit node counts is not the solution.
+Instead, it is optimal to create new RabbitMQ cluster to improve messaging performance

 ### <a id="distribution-considerations-ntp" class="anchor" href="#distribution-considerations-ntp">Node Time Synchronization</a>

 A RabbitMQ cluster will typically function well without clocks